Definition

 Based on a report from BloombergNEF, EVs are anticipated to be 35% of global new car sales by 2040, which is a remarkable milestone compared to 3% of current EV sales.
 Leading car manufacturers and consumer nations in the world have agreed to ban ICE vehicle sales by 2040.
 A report from Thomson Reuters is illustrated in the table below:

-Current government proposals to ban ICE only vehicle sales
+Electrification ban ICE only vehicle sales chart

 Vehicle Electrification and Synopsys